 - Preferred communication method (e.g., e-mail, phone calls, Zoom, in-person meetings).

 - Timelines for each stage of the research, including publications and conference presentations.

 - Type and frequency of feedback expected.

-- Whether students work in the graduate group or at home/library.
-Hours of work.
+- Whether students should conduct research in the graduate group, lab, library, or at home.